 Public speaking and moderating discussions are a regular part of his schedule.
 He has spoken at Rockefeller University, the World Economic Forum, Sun Microsystems, Hewlett Packard, Calvin Academy, Cal Tech, MIT, Harvard, University of Wisconsin, OSHU, National Inventor’s Hall of Fame and the Kentucky Author Forum.
 In 2004, Ira was resident scholar at Woods Hole Oceanographic Institute.

-Ira is member of the National Association of Science Writers, AFTRA and Screen Actors Guild.
+Ira is member of the National Association of Science Writers, and SAG-AFTRA.

 His hobbies include scuba diving, gardening (especially orchids) and electronic gadgets.
 He loves the theater.